eopb/rfcs/text/0000-precise-pre-release-dependencies.md

 This can cause issues particularly in CI where jobs may have permission to fetch from a private registry but not from private git repositories.
 Resolving issues around not being able to fetch pre-releases from the registry usually wastes a significant amount of time.

-Another alternative would be to resolve pre-release versions in `Cargo.toml`s even when a dependency specifies a stable version.
+Another alternative would be to resolve pre-release versions in `Cargo.toml`s even when another dependency specifies a stable version.
 This is explored in [future-possibilities].
 This would require significant changes to the resolver since the latest compatible version would depend on the versions required by other parts of the dependency tree.
-For that reason, I consider detailing such a change outside of the scope of this RFC.
+This RFC may be a stepping stone in that direction since it lays the groundwork for pre-release compatibility rules, however, I consider detailing such a change outside of the scope of this RFC.

 # Prior art
 [prior-art]: #prior-art

-[RFC: Precise Pre-release Deps](https://github.com/rust-lang/rfcs/pull/3263) aims to solve a similar but subtly different issue where `cargo update` opts to upgrade pre-release versions to new pre-releases when one is released.
+[RFC: Precise Pre-release Deps](https://github.com/rust-lang/rfcs/pull/3263) aims to solve a similar but different issue where `cargo update` opts to upgrade pre-release versions to new pre-releases when one is released.

 # Unresolved questions